m1c43L/serif-health-take-home/README.md

 1. How can we tell if an MRF is for PPO?
 2. How can we tell if an MRF is for the New York state?

 (1) Looking at some sample segments, I see some pattern in the `plan_name` of `reporting_plans` where some seem to include what type of health plan the plan is including it's likely employer; for example, `"plan_name": "ANTHEM PPO - WICKSTROM INC - ANTHEM"`.
 So, I added a filter for every `reporting_structure` that looks for mentions of ` PPO ` and `ANTHEM` in its reporting plan then assumes the MRF's can be for PPO.
 With consideration of the time, I'm sticking with this basic approach.
-I imagine we cab be more confident if we actually try to parse plan name and group them to those that follow certain pattern.
-Then different patterns are handled accordingly.
-For example, if the `plan_name` is `"ANTHEM PPO - WICKSTROM INC - ANTHEM"` then it can have a template like `<Name> - <Employer> - <Carrier>`.
+I imagine we can be more confident if we actually try to parse plan name and group them based on pattern they follow.
+Then these different patterns are handled accordingly.
+For example, if the `plan_name` is `"ANTHEM PPO - WICKSTROM INC - ANTHEM"` then it may have a template like `<Name> - <Employer> - <Carrier>`.
 And if there is not a pattern matching what we know, we can log them and try to dig for hints.
+Iterate this until we end up handling most case.

-(2) To look for the MRF's region/state, I iterate the `in_network_files` and look at the descriptions to check if it contains keyword like ` NY ` or ` New York ` at first.
-Although, I found some, the results were not convincing because there are bits where the description doesn't mention useful information.
+(2) To look for the MRF's region/state, I iterate the `in_network_files` and look at the descriptions to check if it contains keyword like ` NY ` or ` New York `.
+Although, I found some, the results were not convincing because all the resulting entities pertained to Highmark instead of Anthem and after further inspections there are bits where the description doesn't mention useful information for what I need.
 For example `In-Network Negotiated Rates Files`.
 The descriptions seems to be very inconsistent, so I looked at other field which is the `location` or the URL of the file.
 Looking at the URL there seems to be this pattern
-`<protocol>://<origin>/<filename>?&Expires={TIMESTAMP}&Signature={ACCESS_KEY}`, but looking closely at the filename it seems like we have `YYYY-MM_CODEA_CODEB_in-network-rates_I_of_N.json.gz` -> `2024-01_254_39B0_in-network-rates_4_of_9.json.gz`.
-I was particularly curious about `CODEA`.
-PLaying around with the [Anthem EIN lookup](https://www.anthem.com/machine-readable-file/search/) `CODEA` seemed to map to a state or region.
+`<protocol>://<origin>/<filename>?&Expires={TIMESTAMP}&Signature={ACCESS_KEY}`, but looking closely at the filename it seems like we have `YYYY-MM_X_Y_in-network-rates_I_of_N.json.gz` -> `2024-01_254_39B0_in-network-rates_4_of_9.json.gz`.
+I was particularly curious about `X`.
+PLaying around with the [Anthem EIN lookup](https://www.anthem.com/machine-readable-file/search/) `X` seemed to map to a state or region.
 I added an explaination in the snippet below.
 It's also in the code.
 ```
 /**
  * RegionCode/State abbreviation to file identifier code for "In-Network Negotiated Rates Files".